 - Seth Arenstein, Ionarts (Moritz Gnann debuts with the Boston Symphony Orchestra, August 7, 2016)

-Elsewhere, and following a successful debut with the BBC Philharmonic in December 2017 he was immediately re-invited for further concerts with this orchestra in the 2018/19 season, when he will also make his debut with the BBC National Orchestra of Wales.
+Elsewhere, and following a successful debut with the BBC Philharmonic in December 2017 he was immediately re-invited for further concerts with this orchestra in the 2018/19 and 19/20 season.
+Moritz has also conducted the BBC National Orchestra of Wales and the Ulster Orchestra, followed by an immediate reinvitation for the 19/20 season.
+In 19/20 he will make his debut with the Royal Philharmonic Orchestra and the Orchestre Philharmonique du Luxembourg and will return to conduct the Boston Symphony at Tanglewood.
 In January 2018 he made his Australian debut with the Australian Youth Orchestra.

 Born in Tübingen, Germany, Moritz Gnann studied conducting at the Universität der Künste in Berlin and at the Musikhochschule Dresden, graduating with distinction.
 He gained further experience through active participation in masterclasses and through close collaboration with Andris Nelsons, Donald Runnicles, Simon Rattle and Christian Thielemann.
 He was a regular member of the Bayreuther Festspiele from 2010 to 2016 where he worked together with Andris Nelsons on Lohengrin and Parsifal.